 1. You will be inspired!

 You will be inspired by the experts on important topics concerning educational topics, hot buttons, and best practices.
 This year Frog Street has Dr. Becky Bailey from Conscious Discipline®!
 (Amazon Affiliate Link to her books here.)
 You will also get connected with topics and books that are going to reshape education for the next school year.

 2. You will have fun.

-You will get to participate in make and take activities, songs and interactive activities, and so much more.
-They have a day of make and take sessions where you rotate through three rooms to make and take AMAZING learning crafts with you.
+You will get to participate in make-and-take activities, songs, interactive activities, and so much more.
+They have a day of make-and-take sessions where you rotate through three rooms to make and take AMAZING learning crafts with you.
 With Frog Street Splash, this is just the beginning.
 They have a huge dance party, amazing cash prizes, and most importantly, an atmosphere of people who love teaching children.

-3. You will think about situation, students, and practices in new ways.
+3. You will think about situations, students, and practices in new ways.

 Our perspective is by definition limited.
 It is pure inspiring to see the same situation from another perspective!
 This is huge to make yourself a better teacher!
 Every time I hear Kim Adist present, I learn something new.
 I love hearing Vanessa Levin talk about all things PreK because she is so knowledgeable.
 And a day with Debbie Clement is just plain awesome.
 Hearing these educators, and so many more talk about their perspectives in education makes me a stronger teacher.

 4. You will ignite that SPARK that makes you the great teacher that you are.